jlimadev/nodejs-immersion-by-nodebr/projects/multidb-strategy-jest/README.md

 # Multi Database Project

-Using Strategy Design Pattern to implement this multi-database project.
+My own implementation of this project using `Strategy Design Pattern` to implement this multi-database and testing with `Jest`

 For this project you can Postgres or MongoDB, but if you want to add any other database, feel free to do it.